tomcam/promotingyournovel/howto/scrivener-multimarkdown-mmd.md

 ### Scrivener can't compile eBooks from MultiMarkdown so there are extra requirements

 Scrivener doesn't yet create eBooks from MultiMarkdown files.
 You have to compile to an intermediate format such as HTML, RTF, or the OpenOffice/LibreOffice word processor file format, which is .ODT.
-Then you need a third-party converter such as [pandoc](http://pandoc.org) to translate from the intermediate format to an eBook format such as .mobi or ePub.
+Then you need a third-party converter from the command line such as [pandoc](http://pandoc.org) to translate from the intermediate format to an eBook format such as .mobi or ePub.
 The workflow then becomes something like this:

 * Install [Fletcher Penny's MultiMarkdown](http://fletcherpenney.net/multimarkdown/) (details follow)
 * Install [pandoc](http://pandoc.org/installing.html) (details follow)